Jericho (rapper)

-Jericho Gawanab (born 21 May 1980), is a multiple award-winning Namibian rapper, songwriter and entrepreneur.
-He is regarded as the most successful hip hop artist in the country.
-He won the coveted Best Male Artist at the Namibian Annual Music Awards (2011) becoming the first hip hop artist to do so.
+Jericho Gawanab (born 21 May 1980), is a Namibian rapper, songwriter, and entrepreneur.
+He won the Best Male Artist at the Namibian Annual Music Awards (2011) becoming the first hip-hop artist to do so.

-After establishing Ghetto Child, his own record label, he rose to fame with the release of his debut studio album, Check Who's Back (2006).
-Gawanab, professionally known as Jericho, continued his success by releasing studio albums which include: Lights Out (2007); Street Fame (2010); Let Me Be Me (2014) which features major South African rapper Cassper Nyovest and the legendary Hip Hop Pantsula; The Walls of Jericho (2016) and The Recovery (2020).
+After establishing Ghetto Child, his record label, he rose to fame with the release of his debut studio album, Check Who's Back (2006).
+Gawanab, professionally known as Jericho, continued his success by releasing studio albums which include: Lights Out (2007); Street Fame (2010); Let Me Be Me (2014) which features major South African rapper Cassper Nyovest and the legendary Hip Hop Pantsula; The Walls of Jericho (2016), The Recovery (2020) and The Signature (2024).

 Early life

-Jericho Jerome Gawanab was born 21 May 1980 in Windhoek, the capital city of Namibia and was raised by his single mother in the city's dangerous Katutura township.
+Jericho Jerome Gawanab was born 21 May 1980 in Windhoek, the capital city of Namibia and was raised by his single mother in the city's Katutura township.
 In an article, Jericho stated that the street became his father and at the age of 18 he was sentenced to 5 years in prison.
-After being released in 2004, he pursued Hip Hop music even though the music industry was dominated by Kwaito.
+After being released in 2004, he pursued Hip Hop music.

 Music career

-2006: Check Who's Back
+2005: Check Who's Back

-In 2006, Jericho established his own record label, Ghetto Child and released his debut studio album Check Who's Back.
+In 2006, Jericho established his record label, Ghetto Child, and released his debut studio album Check Who's Back.
 He achieved major critical success with the album.
 His lead single, “Check Who’s Back”, was a reintroduction of himself on the scene after being incarcerated.
-The single was very well received and broke barriers for Hip Hop because Kwaito dominated the music industry.
 His second single, “Still Love You”, featuring Dixon was released and also received positive reviews.